larsskaret/ais-pipeline/README.md

 ![Tip](/assets/images/choose_project.png)

-## Todo and considerations
+## Todo

-- Better documentation
+- Improve documentation
-- Prettify dashboard
+- Prettify and improve dashboard
+- Downsample data to improve dashboard maps response time?
-- pip wheel error
+- Fix pip wheel error
-- project somewhat rough around the edges
+- Project somewhat rough around the edges
 - Scalability
     - example: more env variables, less hard coded
-- ost flows on github (should be simple to achieve this)
+- Host prefect flows on github (should be simple to achieve this)
     - and generally make it easier to develop/change the code, including dbt.
 - CI/CD
+- Implement testing
+- Standarize variable names.
 - Use Docker, more robust and scalable setup
 - Configure flow to be able to not download data if data already exists
 - Flows are nameed etl, but in reality it's elt...
+- Prune the requirements.txt file
 - And much more :)

 ## Data source information - licences